viniciusbrg/TeaStore-Microservices/README_new.md

 To create a kubernetes cluster on AWS to run TeaStore you just need to have the AWS cli and kubectl on your machine.

+We recommend that you use AWS Cloud Shell, since the tools required for following the steps below are already configured.

+First, clone the repository and run all the commands below from the root of the repository in a terminal.

 1. Create the EKS clusters for the applications & locust load balancer

     1. First we need to pick an ROLE ARN to use for the clusters.